CA-Telon: Financial picture

 Almost all of the early sales for TELON were generated through Phil Stymfal's contacts with other insurance companies.
 These contacts gave CSI a chance to give a demo at the companies which usually ended in a sale.
 Companies outside of Stymfal's circle were reluctant to look at TELON perhaps because it was much less expensive than its main competitors at the time, Informatics' Mark V and IBM's application generator, and was, therefore, not taken seriously.
 In 1982, TELON for IMS was being sold for $75,000 so CSI raised the price to $95,000 to give it more credibility.
 The price of the CICS offering was also increased.
-Two years later, after it was acquired by Pansophic, TELON would see another price increase for much the same reasons.
+Two years later, after it was acquired by Pansophic Systems, TELON would see another price increase for much the same reasons.

 In 1982 CSI was able to secure $100,000 in working capital from the Boston area consulting firm Computer Partners in exchange for the exclusive right to bring TELON into Boston area companies.
 A year later CSI bought out its commitment by securing a loan from State Street Bank and Trust Company.